-The Authority reported operating losses the last five years including losses of \$1,896,298 and \$1,417,318 in 2018 and 2017, respectively.
-The Authority has a net position deficiency (liabilities exceed assets) of \$5,132,463 at December 31, 2018.
-The Authority's current liabilities exceed its current assets by \$4,031,522 at December 31, 2018.
-These issues raise substantial doubt about the Authority's ability to continue as a going concern.
-The Authority's plans to improve its financial position are as follows:
+The Authority has reported recurring operating losses including losses of \$502,853 and \$1,896,298 in 2019 and 2018, respectively.
+The Authority has a net position deficiency (liabilities exceed assets) of \$2,612,957 at December 31, 2019.
+The Authority's current liabilities exceed its current assets by \$1,458,362 at December 31, 2019.
+Management has evaluated whether there are conditions or events that raise substantial doubt about the Authority's ability to continue as a going concern.
+Management believes the Authority will be able to meet its obligations as they become due for a reasonable period of time, as defined by GASBS No. 56 and concludes substantial doubt is not raised.

-• Financial Support from Candler County
+Financial Support from Candler County

 Effective January 1, 2017, Candler County began subsidizing the Authority's long-term debt obligations to Queensborough National Bank through the implementation of a \$90 per parcel fee for landowners in Candler County.
-In November 2017 the citizens of Candler County approved a 2018 Special Local Option Sales Tax (SPLOST) for \$8,000,000 for Capital Outlay Projects, of which 20% is, in part, related to the retirement of general obligation debt for all County buildings.
+In November 2017 the citizens of Candler County approved a 2018 Special Purpose Local Option Sales Tax (SPLOST) for \$8,000,000 for Capital Outlay Projects, of which 20% is, in part, related to the retirement of general obligation debt for all County buildings.
 A portion of these proceeds is being used to fund the monthly long-term debt obligations to Queensborough National Bank.
 The tax was effective May 1, 2018.